ocaml/ocaml.org/data/tutorials/language/0it_00_values_functions.md

 val sweet_kitty : string -> string = <fun>
 ```

+Since a multiple-argument function is a series of nested single-argument functions you don't have to pass all arguments at once.

+Passing a single parameter to `sour_kitty` or `sweet_kitty` returns a function of type `string -> string`.
+ The first argument, here `"kitty"`, is captured and the result is a [closure](#closures).

-These expressions are the same:
+These expressions have the same value:
 - `fun x -> sweet_cat "kitty" x`
 - `sweet_cat "kitty"`

-Any function expression that declares a parameter and immediately applies it to some function sub-expression (in the example; `sweet_cat "kitty"`) is the same as the function sub-expression alone.

-### Multiple-Argument Function Types
+### Types of Functions of Multiple Argument

-Carefully observe the following definition:
+Let's look at the types of in this definition:
 ```ocaml
 # let dummy_cat : string -> (string -> string) = sweet_cat;;
 val dummy_cat : string -> string -> string = <fun>
 ```

 Here the type annotation `: string -> (string -> string)` is used to explicitly state the type of `dummy_cat`.

 However, OCaml answers claiming the fresh definition has type `string -> string -> string`.

-Here is how to make sense of this:
-1. It is possible to pretend that `sweet_cat` has type `string -> (string -> string)`.
-1. Types `string -> (string -> string)` and `string -> string -> string` are the same
+This is because types `string -> string -> string` and `string -> (string -> string)` are the same.

-The type `string -> string -> string` is the [pretty-printed](https://en.wikipedia.org/wiki/Prettyprint) version of `string -> (string -> string)`.
-The latter reflects, as described in the previous section, that a multiple-argument function is a single-parameter function that returns an anonymous function with one parameter removed.
+With parentheses, it is obvious that a multiple-argument function is a single-parameter function that returns an anonymous function with one parameter removed.

 Putting the parentheses the other way does not work:
 ```ocaml